stanmots/RxDiffUtil/README.md

 RxDiffUtil is a lightweight Rx wrapper around [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) from Android support library.

-Under the hood it automates a lot of things, such as background processing of multiple [calculateDiff](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html#calculateDiff) operations, binding to `Activity` lifecycle (`AppCompatActivity` is also supported), automatic `RecyclerView.Adapter` updating etc.
+Under the hood it automates a lot of things, such as background processing of multiple [calculateDiff][1] operations, binding to `Activity` lifecycle (`AppCompatActivity` is also supported), automatic `RecyclerView.Adapter` updating etc.

-You are not forced to use it with [RxJava](https://github.com/ReactiveX/RxJava) if you don't want to for some reason.
+You do not need to be an expert of [RxJava](https://github.com/ReactiveX/RxJava).
 It is possible to initiate diff requests with just one line of code even without subscribing.
 Really! :metal::tada:

 ****